k3karthic/terraform__gcloud-vpc/README.md

 ## Configuration

-Create a file to store the [Terraform input variables](https://www.terraform.io/docs/language/values/variables.html).
+1. Create a file to store the [Terraform input variables](https://www.terraform.io/docs/language/values/variables.html).
 Use `google.tfvars.sample` as a reference.
 Keep `google.tfvars` as the filename or change the name in the following files,
     1. `.gitignore`
     1. `bin/plan.sh`
+1. Set the `region` input variable.
+The following regions are available in the free tier ([cloud.google.com/free/docs/gcp-free-tier/#compute](https://cloud.google.com/free/docs/gcp-free-tier/#compute)),
+    1. *Oregon:* us-west1
+    2. *Iowa:* us-central1
+    3. *South Carolina:* us-east1
+4. Keep `us-central1` as the region or change the variable name `uscentral1_cidr` to match the new region.

 ## Authentication